Trump’s illness forces cancellation of planned Wisconsin rally in covid-19 ‘red zone’

 “It’s public gatherings: weddings, funerals, people congregated inside a bar to watch a Packers game,” said Ashok Rai, president and chief executive of Prevea Health, which helps to operate two of Green Bay’s four hospitals.

 With cases surging, hospitals have struggled to cope.
-Some have resorted to treating emergency room patients in hallways in recent days, while others have had to delay procedures and ship in nurses from out of state.
+Some have resorted to treating emergency room patients in hallways in recent days, while others have had to delay procedures and bring in nurses from out of state.
 Rai described his hospitals as being in a “critical” state, with capacity nearly maxed out.

 “We have unchecked behavior and unchecked disease.
 The combination is awful,” said Rai.
 “Unless we can convince people to take this seriously, whether it’s policymakers or the general public, we’re going to be in a long-term critical situation in this town.”